 As she brought her speech to a close, an emotional Gifford thanked her late husband, Frank, calling him an “incredible husband,” and saying that he was the most generous man she had ever met.

 “He gave me the two greatest gifts that any human being could ever have, and that’s their children.
 My children make me a better person every day,” she said.
-“The hardest thing in the world to do is raise two people in this world we live in today – who love God, who love their country – I guess they’ve done a lot of bad stuff, but I don’t know about it and I don’t want to know, alright?
-They haven’t written the book yet, ok?
-Nobody’s in therapy yet – thank you, Lord – that I know of, again.”
+“The hardest thing in the world to do is raise two people in this world we live in today — who love God, who love their country — I guess they’ve done a lot of bad stuff, but I don’t know about it and I don’t want to know, all right?
+They haven’t written the book yet, OK?”

 Gifford ended her speech by thanking Cody and Cassidy, who later accepted an award on behalf of their father.